-Overview of Integrated Preschool Program
+Overview of the Integrated Preschool Program

-The Allendale School District offers a half day, integrated preschool program.
+The Allendale School District offers a half-day, integrated preschool program.
 An integrated classroom incorporates the education of general education preschoolers with preschoolers with special needs.
 The teacher of the class is certified in both general and special education.

 Students with special needs are placed in the program through an evaluation process performed by the Office of Special Services.
 General education students apply and are determined, by lottery, if the number of applications exceeds the number of available spaces.
 A waiting list will be developed comprised of additional names in order of the draw.
 All students attend for five half days per week.
 3-4 year olds attend the morning session from 9:00-11:30 a.m., and 4-5 year-olds attend the afternoon session from 12:30-3:00 p.m.